CodeNow/code-styleguide/README.md

-# Runnable Code Style Guide
+# Runnable Code and Test Patterns Guide

 Runnable's approach to writing code and tests.